Solenopsisbot/Small-Basic-VScode/README.md

 3. Start typing to get IntelliSense suggestions
 4. Press F5 to compile and run your program

+## Using the Extension

+This extension works globally - you don't need to copy launch.json to every folder:

+- Press F5 on any .sb file to compile and run it
+- Right-click on a .sb file and select "Small Basic: Compile and Run"
+- Use the play button in the editor title bar
+- Access commands from the Command Palette (F1)

 ## Keyboard Shortcuts

 - `F5`: Compile and run Small Basic program
 - `Ctrl+Shift+B`: Compile Small Basic program (without running)
+- `Ctrl+F5`: Run compiled Small Basic program

 ## Using Snippets